Axiom of constructibility: Significance

 thereby establishing that AC and GCH are also relatively consistent.

-Gödel's proof was complemented in later years by Paul Cohen's result that both AC and GCH are independent, i.e. that the negations of these axioms ($\lnot AC$ and $\lnot GCH$) are also relatively consistent to ZF set theory.
+Gödel's proof was complemented in 1962 by Paul Cohen's result that both AC and GCH are independent, i.e. that the negations of these axioms ($\lnot AC$ and $\lnot GCH$) are also relatively consistent to ZF set theory.

 Statements true in L

 Here is a list of propositions that hold in the constructible universe (denoted by L):